ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/02-mergesort.md

 - Prio 2: invariants
 :::

-A divide-and-conquer algorithm does the following things:
-(1) divides the problem into smaller problems,
-(2) solves each of the smaller problems separately, and (3) combines their solutions into a final solution.
-This fits very well into the general problem of sorting an array: break the array into pieces, sort each piece, and combine the sorted pieces.
+A divide-and-conquer algorithm fits very well into the general problem of sorting an array: break the array into pieces, sort each piece, and combine the sorted pieces.
 The problem is how to break the array into pieces, and how to combine them afterwards.
 The idea behind *Mergesort* is to simply split the array in half.